 Asking his mother about whether or not that would make him now a bad student, his mum simply said: "No boy, not at all, rather the opposite.
 You see, asking questions is the best you can do and I am very happy for you aren't shy to do so.
 As a matter of fact, if you don't understand or disagree with something, I'd really urge you to stand up and raise a question about.
 This will support you in growing and broadening your knowledge, skills and develop a clear understanding of the many things you'll learn.
 Asking or questioning is the only way you will truly learn.

-“Success is the result of disagreement, hard work, learning from mistakes, loyalty, and persistence to yourself”Colin Powell / Norbert
+“Success is the result of disagreement, hard work, learning from mistakes, loyalty, and persistence in being true to yourself”Colin Powell / Norbert

 A sudden and unexpected move from Norbert which would not only have his family members and sipplings raise their eyebrows, but leave them speechless.